Placental Abruption Is a Life-Threatening Medical Condition

-Causes and symptoms of placental abruption
+What are the causes and symptoms of placental abruption?

 Per the Mayo Clinic, placental abruption happens when the placenta separates from the inner uterus wall before delivery.
 When this happens, it decreases the baby’s oxygen supply and can lead to heavy bleeding in the mother.
 It is a dangerous condition for pregnant women and the fetus, and it happens suddenly.
 The last trimester is when placental abruption occurs.
 Symptoms include: